 In late November 2016 I was recruited to work as an independent contractor for Prose Media, assisting them with various large-scale content marketing projects primarily in the real estate industry.
-I appreciate the freedom that freelancing offers and enjoy the reconciliation of structure and ambiguity provided in this role.
+I appreciated the freedom that freelancing offered and enjoyed the reconciliation of structure and ambiguity provided in this role.

-Receive, evaluate, and respond to feedback to ensure brand congruence and quality output
+Received, evaluated, and responded to feedback to ensure brand congruence and quality output

 In August 2016 I was asked to speak at a local event called The Power of Being a Girl.
 Hosted by the YWCA and Wausau Women's Community, it was a day long workshop where young girls had the opportunity to learn about healthy relationships, engage with their peers in discussion, and participate in fun crafts and activities.
 As a featured speaker I talked about my personal struggles with insecurity as well as ways to cope with feelings of inadequacy and isolation.
 I adapted this personal writing piece for my presentation.